- Location: Kansas

 As you're renewing your license, you may also want to keep in mind that proof of financial responsibility is required for all drivers in the state.
 In most cases, purchasing a car insurance policy is the easiest way to satisfy this requirement.
 Visit our Insurance Center to learn more about how to find a policy that provides the coverage you need at a price you can afford.

-If you are age 21 or older, you can renew your license up to one year before the scheduled expiration date.
-If you are younger than 21, you must wait until your birthday to complete the renewal.
+If you are 21 years old or older, you can renew your license up to 1 year before the scheduled expiration date.
+If you are younger than 21 years old, you must wait until your birthday to complete the renewal.

 To learn if your license is still valid, check request a copy of your driving record or check the listed expiration date.

 Curious about your fee?
-The Division of Vehicles provides a handy renewal fee chart based on age.
+The Division of Vehicles provides a handy renewal fee chart.